zupo/awesome-pytest-speedup/README.md

 # Parallelization

 By default, pytest uses a single CPU core.
-Your laptop like has multiple cores.
+Your laptop likely has multiple cores.
 CI runners also come with multiple cores.
 It's just a waste of everyone's time not to use them all!

 ## pytest-xdist

 The most popular tool to help you use all cores is [`pytest-xdist`](https://pypi.org/project/pytest-xdist).
 It supports running across multiple cores, multiple CPUs, even on remote machines!

-It usually doesn't work out-of-the-box in a real-world project with complex fixtures, databases involved, etc. The main reason is that `session`-scoped fixtures run on all workers.
-There are [a couple of workaround](https://pypi.org/project/pytest-xdist/#making-session-scoped-fixtures-execute-only-once), but they are not trivial.
+It usually doesn't work out-of-the-box in a real-world project with complex fixtures, databases involved, etc. The main reason is that `session`-scoped fixtures run on all workers, not just once.
+There are [a couple of workarounds](https://pypi.org/project/pytest-xdist/#making-session-scoped-fixtures-execute-only-once), but they are not trivial.

 For example, you can create a separate database for each `pytext-xdist` worker process and use the worker name/number as a suffix. [`pytest-django`](https://pytest-django.readthedocs.io/en/latest/database.html#use-the-same-database-for-all-xdist-processes) does this by default.